sylvielsstfr/RubinLSSTPhotometricCorrTuto/README.md

 - authors : Sylvie Dagoret-Campagne & Martin Rodriguez Monroy
 - affiliation : IJCLab/IN2P3/CNRS
+- Creaiton date : February 2023
-- Last verification : February 2021
+- Last verification : February 28th 2023

 ## Goal

 Understand the impact of atmospheric transparency variations on photometry, the necessity to estimate those variations and the necessity to correct them up to some level.

-###1.
-Estimation of atmospheric variation by measuring spectra fro calibration stars with the Rubin-LSST auxiliary telescope

-###2.
-LSST Flux corrections

-###3.
-Impact on science
-- example Photoz

 ## Program

-![Workflow][def]

-[def]: workflow_Feb152023.jpeg
+### Part 01 : Estimation of atmospheric parameters

+After a general introduction, an example of fitting atmospheric parameters from spectra are show.

+First steps in this tutorial, may be skipped.

+### Part 02 : Photometric Corrections
+The core of this tutorial are how to calculate Photometric correction.

+It is possible to exploit SED-color dependence on observed fluxes in order to guess the SED shape (average slope) in each band.

+### Part 03 : Applications
+Study the impact on science after applied photometric corrections.

+Still under developpement.

 ## Code Installation